ParkfieldOrg/Sakurabook/en/setting-up-the-app-in-shopify.md

 10. The very last step on our Sakurabook Admin Setup guide is a selection of your Billing plan.
 Navigate to Settings (top menu) and click on the `Manage plan` button under the Billing section.
 You've got several options, see details about [Billing plans](billing-plans.md).

     📌 Each of the billing plans is limited by the number of paid bookings you can create per month/year.
 For example, the **Standard plan** with a monthly subscription is only for **$19.90** and you can create **6.000** paid bookings.
-Moreover, when you subscribe for the first time, you'll get a **14 day** free trial.
+Moreover, when you subscribe for the first time, you'll get a **14-day** free trial.
 You can test everything and decide if Sakurabook is the right app for you.

     ![Alt text](../img/?raw=true "Sakurabook Billing")